• Exclusive Pumping 101

 More on exclusively pumping from birth here.

-If you’re separated from your baby (due to work or other circumstances)
+2. If you’re separated from your baby (due to work or other circumstances)

 If you need to be away from your baby for a feeding, you’ll want to pump in order to maintain your milk supply.

-Milk supply is based on demand, so in order to maintain it, you still need to remove milk from your breasts via a pump if your baby isn’t able to nurse.
+Milk supply is based on demand, so in order to maintain it, you need to remove milk from your breasts via a pump if your baby isn’t able to nurse.

-When separated from your baby during a feeding – when baby will be taking breast milk or formula in a bottle – you should go ahead and pump, regardless of how old your baby is.
+Therefore, when separated from your baby during a feeding – when baby will be taking breast milk or formula in a bottle – you should go ahead and pump, regardless of how old your baby is.

 (Obviously, it’s ideal if you and baby are able to stay together through the first few weeks, but that’s not always possible.)

-If you’re nursing (to build a freezer stash)
+3. If you’re nursing (to build a freezer stash)

 If you’re planning to be separated from your baby in the future – to go back to work, or for a date night – you may want to pump after you nurse in order to store a little extra milk.